Saving the Rainforest One Alert at a Time

 Update 6/25/2014: Rainforest Connection recently launched a crowd funding campaign.
-Visit their Kickstarter page to learn more or donate to their cause.

 Every year ten of thousands of square miles of forests are being removed by illegal logging activities throughout the Earth’s rainforests.
 Rainforest Connection (RFCx) is on a mission to stop illegal logging and poaching by transforming recycled cell-phones into autonomous, solar-powered listening devices that can monitor and pinpoint chainsaw activity.
 RFCx is changing the game by creating the world’s first real-time logging detection system and making it possible for this all to work at scale using PagerDuty.